mccart555/HotelBookingAPI/README.md

          Update-Database

 Step 7 - Open Sql Server Management Studio (use the sa account and the password WaracleRocks! to connect.)
-In the Hotels database (created by
+In the HotelBookings database (created by
          the previous step) run the following SQL script:

          SqlTestData\TestData.sql